 The Statute does not apply to Securities Act claims for another reason.
-The Statute's text refers only to state law "contract" and "tort" claims, 12 U.S.C. § 1821(d)(14)(A), not federal or statutory claims.
+The Statute refers only to state law "contract" and "tort" claims, 12 U.S.C. § 1821(d)(14)(A), not federal or statutory claims.
 As Judge Parker explained, the Statute's statement that it applies to "'any action' brought by" the FDIC does not have a broad displacing effect.
-App.
-24a.
-It does not mean it applies to every claim asserted in such actions.3
+App.67a.
+The word "any" modifies "action," not "claim."
+It does not apply to every claim asserted in such actions.

-Congress's distinction between "actions", and "claims" within actions, demonstrates it did not treat those words as synonyms.
-The Statute refers to and modifies the statute of limitations for only two types of claims - "tort" and "contract claim[s]" - and only to the extent they arise "under State law."
-12 U.S.C. § 1821(d)(14)(A).
+Congress's distinction between "actions," and "claims" within actions, demonstrates it did not treat those words as synonyms.
+The Statute refers to and modifies the statute of limitations for only two types of claims, "tort" and "contract claim[s]," and only to the extent they arise "under State law."
+12 U.S.C.

+§ 1821(d)(14)(A).
 The text therefore provides no basis to apply the Statute to any other claim, including the FDIC's Securities Act claims.
-Indeed, Congress could not have intended to do so because it did not say how the statute of limitations for any other claim should be changed.4
+Indeed, Congress could not have intended to do so because it did not say how the statute of limitations for any other claim should be changed.2